 Cost of the Test

-Hawaii charges $43.50 per module for the GED test, which means the GED exam has a total cost of $174.
+The GED Hawaii cost is $43.50 per module, totaling $174 for the entire exam.
 This fee applies when taking the test at a Hawaii GED test center.
 Online GED testing is not available in Hawaii.
+Financial assistance may be available to help cover the costs of the GED test.

 How to Pay